chauff/cse1500-web-transcripts/Lecture-1.md

 [..body..]
 ```

+Here, `[..xx..]` indicates other message content we are not interested in at the moment.

 The first line indicates the status of the response.
 In this case, the requested **resource exists** and the client is authorized to access it.
 Thus, the server sends back the status `200 OK`: everything is okay, the resource was found, you are allowed to receive it.
 The response is then structured into **response header fields** in the `name:value` format, and the **response body** which contains the actual content.
 The body is optional - if the requested resource is not found, an error status code without a body would be returned to the client.